 Lifestyle and home remedies

-Depending on the severity of your uterine prolapse, self-care measures may provide relief.
-You could try to:
+Depending on how severe uterine prolapse is, self-care measures might provide relief from symptoms.
+You might try to:

-Avoid heavy lifting
+- Avoid heavy lifting

-Lose weight if you're overweight or obese
+- Lose weight if you're overweight

-Kegel exercises strengthen your pelvic floor muscles.
-A strong pelvic floor provides better support for your pelvic organs, prevents prolapse from worsening and relieves symptoms associated with uterine prolapse.
+Kegel exercises can strengthen pelvic floor muscles.
+A strong pelvic floor provides better support for pelvic organs.
+This might relieve symptoms that can happen with uterine prolapse.

-To perform Kegel exercises:
+To do these exercises:

-Tighten (contract) your pelvic floor muscles as though you were trying to prevent passing gas.
+- Tighten pelvic floor muscles as though trying to prevent passing gas.

-Hold the contraction for five seconds, and then relax for five seconds.
+- Hold the contraction for five seconds, and then relax for five seconds.
 If this is too difficult, start by holding for two seconds and relaxing for three seconds.

-Work up to holding the contractions for 10 seconds at a time.
+- Work up to holding the contractions for 10 seconds at a time.

-Aim for at least three sets of 10 repetitions each day.
+- Aim for at least three sets of 10 repetitions every day.

-Kegel exercises may be most successful when they're taught by a physical therapist and reinforced with biofeedback.
-Biofeedback involves using monitoring devices that help ensure you're tightening the muscles properly for the best length of time.
+Kegel exercises might be most successful when a physical therapist teaches them and reinforces the exercises with biofeedback.
+Biofeedback uses monitoring devices that help ensure proper tightening of the muscles for long enough to work well.

-Once you've learned the proper method, you can do Kegel exercises discreetly just about anytime, whether you're sitting at your desk or relaxing on the couch.
+Once you learn how to do them properly, you can do Kegel exercises discreetly just about anytime, whether sitting at a desk or relaxing on the couch.